kaiyangqu/V2ME/README.md

 # V2ME
 [INTERSPEECH 2024] THE EVALUATION OF VIDEO-TO-MUSIC GENERATION: SIMILARITY, ARTISTRY AND SAFETY

-code and dataset will be released soon.
+Code and dataset will be released soon.